SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/Ticket/load.md

 so.topic: reference
 ---

+# Ticket.load(Integer id)

 Load ticket with given id into this object, return true if successful, false otherwise.

 * **the:** id of the ticket to load
 * **Returns:** true if ticket found and loaded, else false